 1.2.2 Use, possession, sale, or distribution of controlled substances or illegal drugs.

 1.2.3 Behavior while in a state of intoxication that is loud, disruptive, potentially injurious to the health or safety of others or affecting the cleanliness or maintenance of university facilities.

 1.2.4 Any violation of the VCSU Alcohol Violators Policy.

 1.3 Interference with university business, academic processes, or student activities.

-- 1.3.5 Tampering with, or misuse of, fire alarms or fire protection equipment.
+1.3.7 Tampering with, or misuse of, fire alarms, fire protection equipment or surveillance equipment.

-- 1.3.6 Failure to comply with published instructions, rules or regulations of the university or with the written or verbal instructions of an authorized university official, and/or failure to identify oneself to these persons when requested to do so.
+1.3.8 Failure to comply with published instructions, rules or regulations of the university or with the written or verbal instructions of an authorized university official, and/or failure to identify oneself to these persons when requested to do so.

 1.5 Violation of university residence hall rules and regulations.

-1.7 Students at Valley City State University have the responsibility to respond to policy violations and may be held responsible if found to be in presence of a policy violation and fail to do one of three things:
+1.8 Students at Valley City State University have the responsibility to respond to policy violations and may be held responsible if found to be in the presence of a policy violation and fail to do one of two things:

 2. UNIVERSITY DISCIPLINARY PROCEDURES

-- 2.1.1 A student may be cited for violation of Student Code of Conduct by another student or by a faculty or staff member of the university.
+2.1.1 A report of a violation of the Student Code of Conduct may be made by a student or faculty or staff member of the university.

-- 2.1.3 The complaint citation form will be signed by the person entering the complaint.
-Anonymous citations will not be accepted for entry into the disciplinary process.
+2.1.4 The reporting form will be signed by the person submitting the report.
+Anonymous reports will be accepted and investigated to determine appropriate university action.